TheGloriousGenesis/CS_Learning/Core_Java_and_Optimisation_techniques/README.md

 ## Concurrency

-Multi-tasking is describes operating system ability to have more than one program running seemingly at the same time.
+Multi-tasking describes an operating system's ability to have more than one program running seemingly at the same time.
-Multi-threading is similar but takes it at a program level, where a program will seemingly do multiple tasks at the same time.
+Multi-threading is similar but at a program level, where a program will seemingly do multiple tasks at the same time.
 The tasks are usually created on one thread.
 More than one task on a thread is called multi-threaded.

 Processes are different to threads because processes run on a complete set of their own variables, threads share the